 Much of the Clitheroe area had been destroyed by King Williams “harrying of the north” campaign in York beginning winter 1069-70.
 It was many decades beginning the next century before full recovery from that devastation.The new Norman overlords apparently did little to assert their personal presence in Clitheroe until the de Lacy land alienation to Ralph the Red in 1102 prompted a presence.
 Ralph the Reds charter having caused the removal of Orm the Englishman at Clitheroe`s castle rock represented Clitheroe`s new Norman presence under the de Lacy’s.
 It became an administrative site for their barony.
 Eventually the first Henry de Lacy who succeeded his elder brother Ilbert (both half-brothers of Ralph the Red) “granted a charter to the Burgess of Clitheroe” to hold the a market in Clitheroe.
 That very early first de Lacy charter was the tentative beginning of Clitheroe as a market town for the area.
 The much later 2nd.
 Henry de Lacy, (3rd.
 Earl of Lincoln) granted a more substantive charter for a Clitheroe market granted in 1283 (documented).
 Clitheroe has remained a market town since.

 Henry de Lacy (1st.) had became the 4th Lord of Bowland and held the Honour of Clitheroe resulting from his elder brothers death in 1141 (perhaps having been imprisoned after the Battle of Lincoln).
 Henry his brother and successor died on a crusade September 25th 1177.
 His own son Robert (3rd. also named Robert de Lacy) succeeded and was the last direct de Lacy male bloodline descendant of the original Ilbert de Lacy’s conquest family from Normandy (as noted above*).
 That last successor de Lacy, Robert died without issue in 1193*.
-The subsequent de Lacy’s became a successor scion 2nd. line of de Lacy family.
-They were not of a direct male bloodline from the original Ilbert de Lacy family of the Conquest and Normandy.
-It would seem the de Mittons are themselves descendant from an early post conquest male (Robert) de Lacy bloodline (abet an illegitimate one), but from the Norman de Lacy`s of Normandy.
+The subsequent de Lacy’s became a successor scion 2nd. line of the de Lacy family.
+They were not of a direct male bloodline from the original Ilbert de Lacy family of Normandy and the conquest.
+Evidence is the de Mittons are blood descendants from the first early post conquest male (Robert) de Lacy bloodline (abet an illegitimate one) of the de Lacy`s of Normandy, France.

 Note: their were two de Lacy brothers, Ilbert and Walter of Normandy that accompanied William, Duke of Normandy in the 1066 invasion and subsequent battle of Hastings.